Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Results

 \subsection{Dependence on anisotropy parameter $\Delta$}

-To examine the performance of the algorithm for various physical parameter regimes, we computed the ground-state energy for several values of the anisotropy parameter $\Delta \geq 1$.
-Fig. \ref{fig:percentage_error_states} (b) displays the percentage deviation from ED for $\Delta = 1.0, 1.2, 1.4$, with various $m_1=16$ to $96$ and $M_s=40K$.
+To examine the performance of the algorithm for various parameter regimes, we computed the ground-state energy for several values of the anisotropy parameter $\Delta$.
+Fig. \ref{fig:percentage_error_states} (a) displays the percentage recovery of the total Hilbert space for different values of $m_1$ ranging from $16$ to $96$, with $M_s=60k$.
+On the other hand, Fig. \ref{fig:percentage_error_states} (b) displays the percentage deviation of gs energy from the DMRG energy for $\Delta = -1.0, 0.5, 1.0, 2.0$, as a function of the percentage of the total Hilbert space dimension, with $M_s=60k$ shots.

-For the antiferromagnetic isotropic Heisenberg limit, $\Delta = 1.0$, strong quantum fluctuations lead to a broad distribution of basis states, therefore, isotropic system shows highest energy fluctuation and error is less than 1\% for $m_1=96$ as shown in Fig. \ref{fig:percentage_error_states} (b).
-Increasing the values of $\Delta$ the system gradually enters the Ising-dominated regime, where the longitudinal interaction term $\Delta S_{i}^{z} S_{i+1}^{z}$ dominates and transverse fluctuation decreases.
+For the antiferromagnetic isotropic Heisenberg limit, $\Delta = 1.0$, strong quantum fluctuations lead to a broad distribution of basis states, and the ground state energy error is around $10\%$ for $m_1=96$ and $N=48$, while it increases to $20\%$ for $N=62$ as shown in Fig. \ref{fig:percentage_error_states} (b).
+Increasing the values of $\Delta$ the system gradually enters the Ising-dominated regime, where the longitudinal interaction term $\Delta S_{i}^{z} S_{i+1}^{z}$ dominates and the transverse fluctuation decreases.
 In this regime, the ground state becomes increasingly classical and spin configuration is close to antiferromagnet.
 Consequently, the sampling-based reconstruction becomes more efficient, and the error in the ground-state energy systematically decreases.
-We also notice that $m_1=64$ is sufficient to get the energy error less than 1\%.
-For $\Delta = 1.4$, the error falls well below $1\%$, demonstrating excellent performance deep in the Ising regime.
+We also notice that $m_1=64$ is sufficient to get the energy error less than 2\% for $N=48$.